diffblue/gitlab/doc/user/project/web_ide_beta/index.md

 with an implementation powered by Visual Studio Code.
 This effort is still under development.
 For updates, see [this epic](https://gitlab.com/groups/gitlab-org/-/epics/7683).

-To connect a remote machine to the Web IDE Beta, see [Remote Development](../remote_development/index.md).
+To pair the Web IDE Beta with a Remote Development environment, see [Remote Development](../remote_development/index.md).

 ## Enable the Web IDE Beta